StarLederer/windblade/README.md

 ### Using colors

 Windblade comes with a semantic color system.
-Refer to colors by their names and defined [here](https://github.com/StarLederer/windblade/blob/master/unocss/theme/index.ts) or in your theme.
+Refer to colors by their names as defined [here](https://github.com/StarLederer/windblade/blob/master/unocss/theme/index.ts) or in your theme.

 ```html
 <div class="bg-normal">